DavidShenJingtao/tp/docs/DeveloperGuide.md

   - domain is case-insensitive and normalized to lowercase on storage

 See `seedu.address.model.person.Email` and `Phone` for the regex and checks.
 Parser utilities delegate to these validators.
-The `find` command accepts keywords using the same character set as `Name` and rejects digits or other symbols.
+The `find` command accepts keywords using the same (ASCII‑only) character set as `Name` and rejects digits, Unicode letters, or other symbols.

 ### UI component